 The ensemble consists of over 50 local youngsters between the ages of 8 and 18 who perform regularly, both here and abroad, with a range of well-known professional guitarists.
 Sandra conducts their well-received performances and arranges a lot of the music herself.
 Being a part of this group offers members many musical opportunities.
 Several have played for the National Youth Orchestra and some have gone on to study at the Royal Northern College of Music and Trinity College London.
 This Award of Creatives’ Champions 2019 is in recognition of the ongoing hard work and commitment of Sandra and Trevor Dukes, and it is particularly fitting now, as the group celebrates its twentieth anniversary this year.

 Sandra & Trevor Dukes of The Corinium Players Guitar Ensemble

 Cirencester Chamber of Commerce Award

-Every year, the Chamber is able to give a ‘Special Award’, which has no set parameters or category.
-This Award, chosen by the President, is given in recognition of a business, organisation or individual who has made a significant contribution to boost the business life of Cirencester in some way.
+Every year, the Chamber is able to give a ‘special award’, which has no category.
+The award is given in recognition of a business or an individual who has made a significant contribution to Cirencester in some way.